 The state Government's website acts as a doorway to the information around government initiatives and the most official and accurate updates related to work, health, major public works, government procurements, sustainable finance, and safety.
 The website is accessed by local citizens, tourists, and people relocating to that region from different parts of the world.

 "The website traffic has seen a significant rise ever since COVID-19.
 People have been more anxious than ever and want to stay on top of the news, real-time statistics, and government guidelines.
-As a result, they were noticing nearly a 5x traffic spike in the new normal, because of which they also had to scale their browser coverage and accelerate deployment cycles to keep pace with this increased user activity." - Lead QA
+As a result, we were noticing nearly a 5x traffic spike in the new normal, because of which we had to scale our browser coverage and accelerate deployment cycles to keep pace with this increased user activity." - Lead QA

 It goes without saying that everyone has to get seamless access to information on the website.
 No matter which browser they use, which operating system they are on, whether it's a desktop or mobile device that they are using.
 With LambdaTest, they were able to do so in a much more efficient and faster way.

 Testing on IE11 was a challenge for their team as none of the developers were using the Windows machine.
 Nevertheless, it was essential to test on IE11 as a significant number of new users visited their websites through IE11.
 Simultaneously, as nearly 50% of traffic was coming via mobile devices, it was impeccable to ensure that the website was responsive across a range of screen resolutions and mobile viewports sizes.